Equity in Forex – Key takeaways

 Can I have negative equity?

 Yes.
-As we have discovered in this guide to what does equity mean in Forex, it’s possible to have negative equity and balance in Forex, especially if you’re not paying attention to your trades.
+As we have discovered in this guide to what equity means in Forex, it’s possible to have negative equity and balance in Forex, especially if you’re not paying attention to your trades.

 This happens when an open trade starts losing so much that your margin held starts using your available margin to somehow stay open.
 That’s right, the trade is programmed to stay open as long as possible before the trader simply indicates for it to close.